 · Where the sheep are disobedient, he looks for them to be brought back.

 · Where the sheep are lost, he wants for them to be sought.

 i.
 “No person is fit for the office of a shepherd, who does not well understand the diseases to which sheep are incident, and the mode of cure.
 And is any man fit for the pastoral office, or to be a shepherd of souls, who is not well acquainted with the disease of sin in all its varieties, and the remedy for this disease, and the proper mode of administering it, in those various cases?
 He who does not know Jesus Christ as his own Saviour, never can recommend him to others.
 He who is not saved, will not save.”
 (Clarke)

 e.
 But with force and cruelty you have ruled them: Instead of the care, wisdom, and compassion that a faithful shepherd should have, these unfaithful shepherds used force and cruelty.
-This was their shameful crime and one reason they were objects of God’s rebuked and soon judgment.
+This was their shameful crime and one reason they were objects of God’s rebuke and approaching judgment.

 i.
 Jesus specifically spoke out against this kind of leadership in Matthew 20:25-28.
 He said that this kind of leadership was characteristic of the ungodly, and should not mark leaders among God’s people.
 Jesus certainly does not lead with force and cruelty.